Sixth Principal Meridian

 The "6th PM" suffix distinguishes these descriptions from parcels measured under other principal meridians.
 In states like Colorado, where more than one meridian applies, including the meridian reference is essential to avoid ambiguity.

 The Sixth Principal Meridian covers more land area than any other single principal meridian in the PLSS.
-Anyone working with rural land records, mineral rights, agricultural programs, or public land management across these five states will encounter it daily.
-Understanding which meridian governs a particular parcel is the first step in correctly interpreting and converting a PLSS description to GPS coordinates.
+Anyone working with rural land records, mineral rights, agricultural programs, or public land management across these five states encounters it daily.
+Understanding which meridian governs a particular parcel is the first step in correctly interpreting and converting a PLSS description to coordinates.

 A common error is omitting the meridian reference when converting coordinates.
 Two parcels with the same township, range, and section numbers but different principal meridians can be hundreds of miles apart.
+In Colorado, a description referencing "T3S R68W" could fall under the Sixth Principal Meridian (eastern plains) or the New Mexico Principal Meridian (mountain region).
 Always confirm the governing meridian before converting.

 Historical Context